 View a pdf map with complete description of the George Town heritage walkabout.

 Penang boasts a world-class collection of street art much of it in the style of Banksi, with murals spread around the town.
 There are also several modern art galleries and spaces, and specialty museums including batik, history, puppeteering and more.

 The "Pearl of Penang," the Eastern & Oriental boasts a history that mirrors the city's ride.
 The E&O is a tranquil haven in the heart of Penang.
-This is a hotel with old colonial charm and the finest traditions of comfort and service.
+This is a hotel with old colonial charm and the finest traditions of comfort and service with a reputation and prestige similar to the Raffles in Singapore and the Mandarin Oriental in Bangkok.
 Right at its door step lies the rich heritage of art and architecture, festivals and food of vibrant Georgetown.
 The E&O is just a few minutes walk away from a variety of shops, restaurants, cafes, bars and clubs.

 Prepare for a gastronomic treat: Penang's reputation as Malaysia's food capital is fully justified.
 Georgetown’s buzzy streets are lined with stalls, cafés and restaurants serving delicious Malay, Chinese, Indian and European dishes, plus the fabulously tasty conflation of Chinese and Malay culinary styles known as Nonya cuisine.

 You could easily spend a whole day in this sprawling restaurant and gallery complex, which is spread over three heritage buildings on Beach and Victoria streets.
 Tuck into all-day breakfasts at Kopi C. Espresso, linger over coffee and cake at Beach St. Bakery, lunch on American-style street food and international tapas at Canteen & Bar, knock back a burger at Courtyard Café, or settle in for a fusion feast at BTB & Restaurant.